lab-brussels-1/The-first-group/planning/development-strategy.md

 ## Footer (milestone)

-> "As a user I can learn if the page is reserved for a specific user and when it
+> - As a user I can be sure that this page is reliable
-> has been created"

-Some info about the creation of the website date and reserver right.
+- [ ] _there is a footer with a link to development organization_
 - [ ] _there is info about the date which the website is created and reserved right_

 ### Footer: HTML

-- A footer with a paragraph with the date of the page creation and the name of the person who reserved it.(issue)
+- A footer with a  link to development organization and a paragraph with the date of the page creation.(issue)

 ### Footer: CSS